 GAP Solutions, Inc. (GAPSI) currently administers the childcare benefit program for AmeriCorps VISTA, and you must apply directly to GAPSI for the childcare benefit.
-You can apply online at www.americorpschildcare.com (recommended).
+You can apply online on the AmeriCorps Childcare website (recommended).
 All downloadable forms are found under "Forms/Resources."
 GAPSI can be reached at 855-886-0687 (toll-free) or via email at AmericorpsChildCare@gapsi.com if you need assistance.